hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 #### Outline
 **Background:** Brief explanation of rise of pilgrimage and its change to sightseeing and tourism.

-This rise is a result increased **ability** and **motivation** to undertake pilgrimage which grew significantly over the course of the Edo period.
+%%This rise is a result increased **ability** and **motivation** to undertake pilgrimage which grew significantly over the course of the Edo period.
 Recent research has revealed much about the motivations that spurred peasant travel, The safety and convenience that the highway offered allowed travel to be undertaken by not just the elite, but the the commoner; that is, as long as they could obtain a permit to pass through the *sekisho* barriers that the bakufu positioned along the highway.

-It is here that a contradiction arises; if the authorities were set against peasant travel and idealized a society where the peasants remained tied to the land ( #Vaporis_1994 **why their laxity** towards it?
+It is here that a contradiction arises; if the authorities were set against peasant travel and idealized a society where the peasants remained tied to the land ( #Vaporis_1994 **why their laxity** towards it? %%

-the peasants' movements was at the same time highlighting their tolerance of travel and flexibility of the system.
+However, the actual situation at the barriers and actions of the authorities in response to growing peasant travel the peasants' movements was at the same time highlighting their tolerance of travel and flexibility of the system.
 However, the question that Vaporis does not ask is why the authorities were so lax in allowing pilgrimage, despite what he argues as clear motivations against it #Nosco_1996 .

-That laxity is arguably the largest factor in the peasant's ability to travel, as without the ability to obtain a permit and
+%%That laxity is arguably the largest factor in the peasant's ability to travel, as without the ability to obtain a permit and
-would have severely hindered all movements o yet the reason behind it remains obscure.
+would have severely hindered all movements o yet the reason behind it remains obscure.%%

+%%Hints of an answer to this question have been made by ??, who mentions the social acceptance of pilgrimage.
-**Answer:** While social acceptance of pilgrimage could have been influential,  I argue that the reason for the authorities laxity towards peasant pilgrimage was the bakufu's economic focus and position toward the peasants of benevolent ruler.
+While social acceptance of pilgrimage could have been influential,  I argue that the reason for the authorities laxity towards peasant pilgrimage was the bakufu's economic focus and position toward the peasants of benevolent ruler.
 Because they were more focused on <mark style="background: #FFF3A3A6;">keeping a propserous country rather than lording over the lower class</mark> ,  the the economic factors surrounding pilgrimage that are the primary reason which  affected the their desire and ability to restrict the movements of the lower class.
 Specifically, the rise of pilgrimage tourism as an industry and the economic benefits thereof.
 Therefore, I argue that the reason for this laxity lies in:
 - **economic motivations to encourage pilgrimage**